A Cool Sound from Hell

-A Cool Sound from Hell is a 1959 Canadian film directed by Sidney J. Furie.
+A Cool Sound from Hell is a 1959 Canadian crime drama film written, produced and directed by Sidney J. Furie and starring Anthony Ray.

 Plot summary

-A young man (Anthony Ray) becomes disillusioned with the beat crowd he hangs with when they become involved with drugs.
+A young man becomes disillusioned with the beatnik crowd he hangs with when they become involved with drugs.

 Production

-Furie's second film.
-Shortly after making this film Furie left for England where his career took off in 1961 with The Young Ones starring Cliff Richard.
+The film was shot entirely in Toronto.
 This film was the first job of the director Don Owen; Furie hired him as his assistant director.

 The soundtrack was provided by jazz great Phil Nimmons.

 Release

-Despite having been filmed in Toronto, Canada, the film was released theatrically only in England, and never screened in North America.
+For various reasons, A Cool Sound from Hell was released theatrically only in England, and never screened in North America.
+Furie sold the UK rights for £60,000 and the film made a profit.
 The film was later thought to have been lost, but was eventually located in the British Film Institute archives and finally had its North American premiere at the 2016 Toronto International Film Festival.

-Furie sold the UK rights for £60,000 and the film made a profit.
+Shortly after making this film, Furie left for England where his career took off in 1961 with The Young Ones, starring Cliff Richard.